 - Marketing premium

-Sometimes this premium is worth it for the reduced compliance burden.
-Sometimes you're better off implementing HIPAA controls yourself on standard hosting.
+Sometimes that premium reduces your compliance burden enough to be worth it.
+Sometimes you are better off implementing HIPAA controls yourself on standard hosting.

 DIY vs. Managed Compliance